 Why use so many SSPs when AdX buys so much of the impressions?

 Nepomuk: If AdX buys most of the inventory, you are likely not doing Prebid right.
 Prebid and Amazon TAM add huge value.
 We would probably make half of the money we make without it.
 Higher demand means higher prices.
 Even if AdX buys a big portion of the inventory, it has to pay more which is why you should increase the demand.

 Alwin: Yield Management is the key to managing a complex setup.
-You shouldn’t forget the shares you pay.
+You shouldn’t forget the shares you pay for.
 There are very different SSPs with different shares and Prebid itself is just a framework to integrate SSPs that are not AdX or Amazon TAM.
-So it is giving you variety.
-Depending on your size and negotiation ability, you have the opportunity to yield the ad impressions you are delivering.
+So it gives you diversity.
+Depending on your size and negotiation skills, you have the opportunity to yield the ad impressions you deliver.

 At the end of the day, your ad revenues are determined by the amount of demand you have for it.
 As Prebid offers a very useful framework for publishers to integrate new bidders, it allows them to increase their revenue.
 Even if AdX continues buying most of the inventory, it will need to be paying more for it.

 Do you feel there is a shift in the market from display to video?